-Countless things have been written on this paradox, and even a causal discussion with friends can quickly get wild and confusing!
+Countless things have been written on this paradox and even a causal discussion with friends can quickly get wild and confusing!
 The following struck a chord with me in one way or another and helped me get my head around the problem.

-R. M. Sainsbury, Paradoxes, Cambridge University Press, 1995, Chapter 4, sections 4.2 and 4.3.
+(Cambridge 1995), Chapter 4, sections 4.2 and 4.3.

 Tom Tymoczko & Jim Henle, Sweet Reason: A Field Guide to Logic

 The paradox is often raised in terms of a man condemned to be hanged.
 He is told by the judge that the hanging will take place at noon on one day of the following week but that he will not know which day it is until the morning of the hanging.

 , O’Connor describes a military commander who announces that there will be a Class A blackout during the week, defined as a blackout that his men will not know is going to occur until after 6 pm of the day of its occurrence.
 O’Connor remarks, “It is easy to see that it follows from the announcement of this definition that the exercise cannot take place at all,” thereby suggesting that the commander’s announcement is self-refuting!